catalystshift/beginner-guide-PSO2/docs/index.md

 -

 After competion, you can return to the ARKS Missions menu, select 'Receive All Rewards' and then keep following the Main Missions as they refresh.
-This is recommended because if you rush around you can sometimes do a
+This is recommended because if you rush around doing

 - Start with Forest Expedition by going to the Quest Counter to your left and talking to the first NPC(behind a black booth, not the white booth) there.
 Select Main Quests > Expeditions > Forest Expedition and the only difficulty that will be available to you at that moment.
 Your goal in that quest is simply to reach the end of the area while killing everything in between, and is simply put, fun, and you can enjoy learning the basic special attacks and normal attacks you currently have of whichever class you picked in character creation.
 - After completing it, you will notice a message at the bottom to the effect of "Completed Missions, please accept...", this is a pointer about the ARKS Missions system, which serves as both an early game goal tracker and provides important rewards in terms of EXP, items, and Meseta.
 The ARKS Missions menu is accessed from (ingame) Main Menu > Quests(icon looks like a globe) > ARKS Missions.
 Sorted in to Main, Daily, Weekly, Limited-Time and Tier missions, you will be frequenting this menu quite often.
 Select "Receive All Rewards" to accept the rewards of all your completed ARKS Missions.
 Know that the Main tab constantly unlocks more missions AFTER you acccept the rewards of completed ones, and its advisable to do so as soon as you can.